BA (London), MSc (London), MSc (Aberystwyth), PhD (Aberystwyth), FHEA

-Madeleine Fagan is an Assistant Professor in the department of Politics and International Studies at at the University of Warwick.
-Her research explores the politics and ethics of the Anthropocene.
+Dr Madeleine Fagan is an Assistant Professor in the department of Politics and International Studies at at the University of Warwick.
+Her current research explores the politics and ethics of the Anthropocene.
 From 2020-2022 she holds a Leverhulme Research Fellowship for the project 'Contending Cultures of the Anthropocene: Prospects for Political Mobilization' (RF-2019-356\7).

 Her ESRC-funded PhD thesis explored the implications of prominent critical, interpretive, and non-foundational normative theories for rethinking political action.
 The monograph based on this research, Ethics and Politics After Poststructuralism: Levinas, Derrida, Nancy, is published with Edinburgh University Press (2013, 2016).